rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 > If the weather station equipment you are using supports a custom weather service endpoint, please [file a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=\&labels=enhancement\&projects=\&template=feature-request.md\&title=) to let me know what devices you would like support for.
 Please make sure to [include the data report](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/wiki/Submitting-Data-Report) in the feature request.

+### I've added an Ecowitt device to my gateway or console, and can see it on the **WSView Plus** app , but the accessory is not showing up in Homebridge or Homekit?

+> The plugin only performs device discovery on the first data report after the plugin starts.
+If you add a device, please restart Homebridge to trigger the discovery and the plugin should pick up the new device, and create the accessory.
+In the Homebridge logs, you can look for logs that begin with `Adding new accessory` to confirm it was added.

 ### I use an Ecowitt sensor that's not currently supported.
 What can I do to get it supported?

 > Please [open a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=\&labels=enhancement\&projects=\&template=feature-request.md\&title=) on the Github project to let me know what devices you are interested in getting support for.

-### I've added an Ecowitt device to my gateway or console, and can see it on the WS View App, but the accessory is not showing up in Homebridge or Homekit?

-> The plugin only does device discovery on the first data report after the plugin starts.
-If you add a device, please restart Homebridge to trigger the discovery and the plugin should pick up the new device.
-In the Homebridge logs, you can look for logs like `Adding new accessory` to confirm it was added.
+Please make sure to [include the data report](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/wiki/Submitting-Data-Report) in the feature request.

 ## Contributing